House Designers Capture the Character, Diversity, and Lifestyle of the Region

 A style where architecture does not get in the way of nature, Pacific Northwest designs accent the region’s natural beauty and landscapes.
 Whether it’s a rustic cabin, a bungalow, an Arts & Crafts or Craftsman, Queen Anne, modern contemporary home, or a houseboat, the Pacific Northwest home is built to work and adapt to its environment.

-This attractive 2-story, 3-bedroom bungalow has a roomy covered front porch.
-The roof is of asphalt shingles and the exterior walls are of wood siding.
-Notice an abundance of glass windows on both floors and the deep overhang typical in a Pacific Northwest home plan (Plan #149-1009).
+This attractive 2-story, 4-bedroom Arts & Crafts style bungalow has a roomy covered front porch.
+The roof is of asphalt shingles and the exterior walls are of wood siding with stone accents.
+Notice the deep roof overhangs typical in a Pacific Northwest home (Plan #161-1001).

 While homes around the country are built mostly on flat plots, Northwest homes are constructed on hilly slopes and along the coast.
 With the mountains, forests, valleys and coastlines surrounding Washington State, Oregon and British Columbia, architects built simply designed homes with very little exterior details - that fit the region’s varied terrain and climate.
 What emerged is a style that connects the outdoors with the indoors and is sensitive to the environment.